Introduction to Impex

 3. Press on the left arrow to transfer the files to the right side drive

 Please note that the right side drive will be erased and cleaned (formatted) to make sure it is empty.
-If the source drive is a CD or DVD the target drive filesystem will be exfat.
+If the source drive is a CD or DVD the target drive file system will be exfat.

 4. Depending on your local security policy you might have to enter your identification using the on-screen keyboard and press a confirm button to continue